aloisiaarnoldi/notes/README.md

 # 2024-02-27
 - "Today's programming wisdom is: 'Premature optimization is the root of all evil' — Donald Knuth.
 It reminds us to focus on writing clear, maintainable code first and optimize only when necessary, after profiling and identifying bottlenecks.
 Always balance readability and performance in your software development endeavors."

+# 2024-02-28
+- "Today's programming wisdom: 'Premature optimization is the root of all evil' — Donald Knuth.
+Focus on writing clear, readable, and maintainable code first; optimize only when necessary, based on measured performance data."

+In more detail:
+Programmers often get tempted to optimize sections of their code before it's functionally complete or without concrete evidence that it's a performance bottleneck.
+This not only complicates the code but can also lead to wasted effort if the optimized section later turns out to be insignificant in terms of overall program efficiency.
+Therefore, always prioritize clarity, simplicity, and correctness initially, then use profiling tools to identify and address bottlenecks if and when they become an actual issue.